-If an employee is expecting a new child (either by birth or placement) or taking foreseeable medical leave, the employee should provide at least 30 days notice to their supervisor and to Human Resources.
-If the leave must begin in less than 30 days, the employee must provide as much notice as practicable to their supervisor and H.R.
+If an employee is expecting a new child (either by birth or placement) or taking foreseeable medical leave, the employee should provide at least 30 days notice to their supervisor and to EWU Benefits Office.
+If the leave must begin in less than 30 days, the employee must provide as much notice as practicable to their supervisor and the Benefits Office.

-- Contact Human Resources and complete the EWU leave of absence request form: EWU LOA Request Form.
+- Contact the Benefits Office and complete the EWU leave of absence request form: EWU LOA Request Form.
 You do not need to share your diagnosis or any other medical information, however, you must always provide the dates that you will be away from work, along with any work restrictions authorized by your health care provider.

-- Provide Human Resources with a FMLA Medical Certifications supporting the medical need for leave due to a serious health condition of the employee or employee’s family member is required.
+- Provide the Benefits Office with a FMLA Medical Certifications supporting the medical need for leave due to a serious health condition of the employee or employee’s family member is required.

-- Bring or send leave requests to Human Resources; email: email@example.com or HR@ewu.edu.
-If everything is in order, HR will confirm the leave or provisionally approve leave if you do not yet have certification.
+- Bring or send leave requests to the Benefits Office; email: email@example.com or HRleave@ewu.edu.
+If everything is in order, the Benefits Office will confirm the leave or provisionally approve leave if you do not yet have certification.

 - You are required to provide medical or other certification within 15 calendar days after such information is requested.

-- Once all required information has been received by Human Resources employees will receive, within five business days, a letter confirming the details of the leave.
+- Once all required information has been received by the Benefits Office, employees will receive, within five business days, a letter confirming the details of the leave.